grpc-ecosystem/grpc-gateway/README.md

    to differentiate the different operations.
 So in the above example, the 2nd path would become `/v1/{name_1=organizations/*}`.
 This can also cause OpenAPI clients to URL encode the "/" that is part of the path parameter as that is what OpenAPI defines in the specification.
 To allow gRPC gateway to
-   accept the URL encoded slash and still route the request, use the UnescapingModeAllCharacters.
+   accept the URL encoded slash and still route the request, use the UnescapingModeAllCharacters or
+   UnescapingModeLegacy (which is the default currently though may change in future versions).
 See [Customizing Your Gateway](https://grpc-ecosystem.github.io/grpc-gateway/docs/mapping/customizing_your_gateway/) for more information.